halo/tron/README.md

 #### 1. It will give you robust and predictable code

-Train will give you this consistent, implementation-unaware, programming convention:
+Tron will give you this consistent, implementation-unaware, programming convention:

 ```ruby
 result = User.delete 42